The next giant leap in protecting Purdue: COVID-19 vaccines

 You will need to show a valid photo ID (PUID card, state-issued ID or passport) and your insurance information if you have medical insurance.
 You do not need to bring your physical insurance card, only your plan information.
 You will not be billed for the vaccination.

-If you are receiving your second dose or booster dose at the campus site, you must also bring your CDC card showing proof of having received the first dose(s) of the Pfizer vaccine.
+If you are receiving your second dose or booster dose, you must also bring your CDC card showing proof of having received the first dose(s) of the Pfizer vaccine.